Lose weight, sleep, look your best.

-Liraglutide, with diet and exercise, maintained weight loss achieved by caloric restriction and induced further weight loss over 56 weeks.
+Liraglutide (Saxenda), with diet and exercise, maintained weight loss achieved by caloric restriction and induced further weight loss over 56 weeks.
 Improvements in some cardiovascular disease-risk factors were also observed.
 Liraglutide, prescribed as 3.0 mg per day, holds promise for improving the maintenance of lost weight.

 Other similar weight loss medications